lparry/travel-blog/source/_drafts/mariposa-excursions.markdown

 Horseback Riding
 ================

-One sunday morning I went horseback riding with two other students, Nicole and Caitlin, on some of the horses that live on the school's farm.
+One Sunday morning I went horseback riding with two other students, Nicole and Caitlin, on some of the horses that live on the school's farm.

 <a href="https://www.flickr.com/photos/lucasthenomad/14918342771/in/set-72157646060932408" title="I'm on a horse by Lucas the nomad, on Flickr"><img src="https://farm6.staticflickr.com/5556/14918342771_ed49e169d2_c.jpg" width="601" height="800" alt="I'm on a horse"></a>